SciTools/iris/docs/src/developers_guide/contributing_tests.rst

 Some code changes may require tests which exercise several units in order to demonstrate an important consequence of their interaction which may not be apparent when considering the units in isolation.
 These tests must be placed in the ``lib/iris/tests/integration`` folder.

+If in any doubt about what tests to add or how to write them please feel free to submit a pull-request in any state and ask for assistance.

 .. _pytesting_style_guide: